The Lean Language Reference

 Converts an 64-bit signed integer into the 64-bit unsigned integer that is its two's complement encoding.

-In compiled code, fixed-width integer types that fit in one less bit than the platform's pointer size are always represented unboxed, without additional allocations or indirections.
+In compiled code in contexts that require boxed representations, fixed-width integer types that fit in one less bit than the platform's pointer size are always represented without additional allocations or indirections.
 This always includes Int8, UInt8, Int16, and UInt16.
-On 64-bit architectures, Int32 and UInt32 are also unboxed.
-On 32-bit architectures, Int32 and UInt32 are boxed, which means they may be represented by a pointer to an object on the heap.
-ISize, USize, Int64 and UInt64 are boxed on all architectures.
+On 64-bit architectures, Int32 and UInt32 are also represented without pointers.
+On 32-bit architectures, Int32 and UInt32 require a pointer to an object on the heap.
+ISize, USize, Int64 and UInt64 may require pointers on all architectures.

 All the fixed-width integer types have OfNat instances, which allow numerals to be used as literals, both in expression and in pattern contexts.
 The signed types additionally have Neg instances, allowing negation to be applied.